First published on Friday, March 17, 2023

 Fasting might impact employees' productivity, especially if their work is physically demanding, so making allowances for fasting employees is key.

-A great starting point would be sending an internal email with details about how you’ll be showing your support for fasting employees during Ramadan.
+A great starting point would be sending an internal email with details about how you’ll be showing your support for employees fasting during Ramadan.
 This will create a safe and open space for them to talk about how it will affect their work.
 It also helps to check in with them often to see how they're doing.
-This will hopefully allow them to feel supported and can help your staff maintain productivity.
+This will make them feel more supported which goes a long way in helping them maintain productivity.

 The final 10 days of Ramadan are the holiest and a time to observe religious practices.
 As Ramadan ends, you'll likely get more time off requests as staff celebrate Eid al-Fitr.
 Employees might also want to spend more time with their families to prepare for the celebrations.